CMH - BOS

 What’s the cheapest day of the week to fly from Columbus to Boston?

-Your flight ticket price will generally be cheaper if you fly to Boston on a Wednesday and more expensive on a Sunday.
-On your return trip to Columbus, you should consider flying back on a Wednesday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Boston on a Thursday and more expensive on a Sunday.
+On your return trip to Columbus, you should consider flying back on a Saturday, and avoid Fridays for better deals.

 What is the cheapest month to fly from Columbus Airport to Boston?

-The cheapest month for flights from Columbus Airport to Boston is January, where tickets cost $270 on average.
-On the other hand, the most expensive months are March and November, where the average cost of tickets is $466 and $453 respectively.
+The cheapest month for flights from Columbus Airport to Boston is September, where tickets cost $224 (return) on average.
+On the other hand, the most expensive months are February and April, where the average cost of round-trip tickets is $479 and $428 respectively.

 How far in advance should I book a flight from Columbus Airport to Boston?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Columbus Airport to Boston, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Columbus Airport to Boston, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know